GiovanniSalvi/New_Library/README.md

 * Feature6: Registration link leads to form for adding new users to the database filling all required fields.Clicking Submit button will add a new user on the libray database.

-* Feature7: Homepage provides any books in the library, wrapped in a box.Click button "Edit" inside the box leads user to a form to edit the item.
+* Feature7: Clicking button "Edit" inside the boxes in the homepage, which contain books titles in stock, leads users to a form to edit the item.

 ### Features left to implement